 The Wales Deanery will be implementing 38 new Education Contracts in August 2017 to sit alongside the 9 contracts already in existence.
 As a result, 47 Education Contracts will be in place across Wales enabling junior doctors in Wales to be the first in the UK to receive ring-fenced time for learning written into their working week.

-The Wales Deanery envisages that the Education Contract will form an agreement between the Trainee, Wales Deanery, Welsh Government and Health Board.
-The agreed criteria and metrics for the Education Contract will be mapped against GMC approved specialty curricula and Standards for Medical Education and training which came into effect from 1st January 2016.
-The contract will detail a commitment from the Health Board to ensure trainees have access to the required number of outpatient clinics, theatre sessions, teaching sessions, ward rounds and other educational opportunities to meet training needs.
+The Education Contract forms an agreement between the Trainee, the Local Education Provider (Health Board or Trust) and the Wales Deanery.
+The criteria and metrics for the Education Contract have been mapped against GMC approved specialty curricula and standards for medical education and training.
+The Education Contract details a commitment from the Local Education Provider to ensure trainees have time within their working week to access the required number of outpatient clinics, theatre sessions, teaching sessions, ward rounds and other educational opportunities needed to meet their training needs.

 Click on the ECAS logo to visit the site.
 A user guide for the ECAS system can also be found here.